MENU

 Summary

 It is important to ensure the food safety of all citrus commodities in order to minimize food safety risks and maintain consumer trust.
 As with other commodities, producers of Florida citrus should follow the guidelines and requirements outlined above.
-Audit tools generally follow these guidelines quite closely, although individual customers often impose requirements of their own that must be addressed.
+Audit tools generally follow these guidelines quite closely, although individual customers often impose requirements of their own that should be addressed.

 Publication #CPG09